mikebway/poc-gcp-ecomm/README.md

 ├── pb              <-- Go library module generated from the gRPC service and protocol buffer │                       message schema.
 This is referenced by service modules to facilitate │                       implementation of the gRPC APIs.
 │
+├── tasktrigger     <-- Source code and Makefile for the task-trigger Firestore trigger Cloud │                       Function.
+│
 ├── testutil        <-- Go library module intended solely to support unit testing of other
 │                       modules.